 He stopped the recording and kept the microphone in the top left drawer of his desk.
 He looked on the table for his keys, he couldn’t find it.
 He looked at his watch; he was already running late for the meeting.
 “ROSY!!” he shouted for his assistant “Where are my keys?”

 “You stopped taking cases right?
 I don’t know why you are so driven for this case.”

-“It should be in the right pocket of your trouser doctor.”
-Rosy replied from the distant while arranging the files on her desk.
+“It should be in the right pocket of your trouser doctor,” Rosy replied from the distance while arranging the files on her desk.

 “Got them, and I’m leaving.”